 Features exciting historical exhibits, artifacts and educational displays.
 Three tiers of self-guided exhibits allow visitors to see unique granite products as well as antique granite working tools used in the quarrying, sawing, polishing, cutting and sandblasting of granite cemetery memorials.

-Among the unique granite creations and artifacts found in the museum is the Confederate statue called "Dutchy."
-This, the first statue crafted of Elberton Granite, did not please local Confederate veterans who "lynched" him in 1900.
-He was toppled and buried on Elberton's Sutton Square.
-Records pointed to his location on the Square, and in 1982 he was carefully exhumed, and now occupies a place of honor in the Granite Museum.
+Among the unique granite creations and artifacts found in the museum is the statue called "Dutchy," the first statue crafted of Elberton granite.
+He was toppled in 1900 and buried on Elberton's Sutton Square.
+Records pointed to his location on the square, and in 1982 he was exhumed, and now occupies a place in the Granite Museum.

 Hours: 2:00 p.m. to 5:00 p.m. daily, including Saturdays